 If you are considering replacing the windows in your home, the first question that needs to be answered is “Why?”
 What are your objectives?
-In my experience, the majority of my clients wish to replace their windows for one of two reasons: energy efficiency or their existing windows are rotted or dilapidated.
+The majority of people wish to replace their windows for one of two reasons: energy efficiency, or their existing windows are rotted or dilapidated.
 In many cases it is a combination of both of these reasons.
-Knowing your objective in replacing your windows will not only determine the type and configuration of the new replacement window, but will also determine the cost.
+Knowing your objective in replacing your windows will not only determine the type and configuration of the new replacement windows, but will also determine the cost.

 Rotted or dilapidated windows